GoncaloBorges/Py4Grid/README.md

 2. Instalation

-Execute the following instruction under your bash environment.
-Otherwise, adjust them to the proper shell environment you are working with.
+Py4Grid should be deployed on top of a UMD 2 or UMD 3 User Interface.
+It has been tested with Python 2.6.
+To install it, execute the following instruction substituint X.X.X but the proper Py4Grid version (bash environment is assumed):
 - wget https://github.com/GoncaloBorges/Py4Grid/archive/master.zip
 - unzip master.zip
 - cd Py4Grid-master